-Here’s some new: I’ve been editing three short stories to share with you lovely folks.
-When they’re through they’ll be free, but here is a tale about one of them.
+Here’s some news: I’ve been editing three short stories to share with you lovely folks.
+Here is a tale about one of them.

-I really love beginning of this particular story as it was when I first wrote it.
-I had imagery, setting, and clever reveal sentence, and the word “carambola”.
+I really love the beginning of this particular story as it was when I first wrote it.
+I had imagery, setting, a clever reveal sentence, and the word “carambola”.
 Too bad I HAD TO CHANGE IT.

-I broke a little when I realized that the entire entry paragraph was…da, duh, duuuuummmm….backstory.
+I broke a little when I realized that the entire entry paragraph was…da, duh, duuuuummmm….info dumping.

 As much as I loved, and I mean LOVED, those opening lines, these lovely words belonged to an experience in my MCs past, not the present issue she is currently dealing with.

-You should know, I’m not an advocate of alleviating backstory totally; I believe that instances in our own “backstory” as human beings fuel current actions/decisions we make today.
+You should know, I’m not an advocate of alleviating backstory (past experiences that affected your MC’s current personal outlook), just info dumping.
+I believe that instances in our own “backstory” as human beings fuel current actions/decisions we make today.

 This makes them über important to us, and since our characters are human beings (or at least they should be) explaining aspects of their history is necessary for the reader to understand the character to the fullest.
 Your reader shouldn’t have to guess about why your character, for example, is afraid of water.
 They should be told that she almost drowned in the ocean as a small child.
 See how that works?

 In a similar vein, I don’t like to be tricked as a reader, and if I would have left the first paragraph as is, I would have inadvertently tricked my readers with my misplaced story beginning.
-I would have started with a carambola and changed, rather quickly, to another to a bus stop before readers could control their salivary glands.
+I would have started with a carambola and changed, rather quickly, to a much-older MC at a bus stop before readers could control their salivary glands.

 As a writer, I want my readers to trust me to tell them a good story.

-We can lose credibility if we don’t take care in telling the story we are meant to tell.
+We can lose credibility if we don’t take care in mixing up the the story we are meant to tell with other stories in the character’s life.

 So, a fellow writer posted in a Facebook writing group something to the effect of…